-For over 50 years, the Bay Area Science & Engineering Fair has provided a forum for students in the Hamilton/Halton area to develop their scientific skills and prepare for national and international competition.
+For over 50 years, the Bay Area Science and Engineering Fair (BASEF) has provided a forum for students in the Hamilton/Halton area to develop their scientific skills and prepare for national and international competition.

-The Bay Area Science and Engineering Fair draws students in grades 7 through 12 from the City of Hamilton (including Ancaster, Dundas and Stoney Creek), the Regional Municipality of Halton (including Burlington, Oakville and Milton) in Southern Ontario.
-Students from Haldimand, Norfolk and Brant Counties have participated since 2003.
+The Bay Area Science and Engineering Fair draws students in grades 7 through 12 from the City of Hamilton, the Regional Municipality of Halton, Six Nations, Haldimand, Norfolk and Brant Counties.

 The Hamilton Spectator’s Roy Middleton and the Junior Chamber of Commerce were instrumental in founding The Hamilton and District Science Fair in 1960.
 Since that time many thousands of young people from the area have benefited from their participation in this event.
 Some have gone on to achieve further success at the national and international levels, and many are now active in careers related to science and technology.
 Several continue to be involved with the fair at the organizational level.